 Sometimes I think all the details matter.
 I had a hard week because Scott had to work late and something with bigger poop than a mouse or a rat moved in under the house and I’m not sleeping as well because there is a turnip sized person working to become her own inside of me.
 But everyone has these details and while most people’s might be much less “white girl problems” than mine, we are all still human in the end; we are all still resilient and fragile, shatterproof and innately broken.
 Every pair of shoes you could wear in this life would leave you tired at the end of a day.
 And we all wear them out in the end.

 Is this essay becoming uplifting yet?

-I know what I’m trying to say and then I don’t because I feel like somehow I will annoyingly only really know what I meant the whole time at the very end, when Avalon is changing my underwear.
+I know what I’m trying to say and then I don’t because I feel like somehow I will annoyingly only really know what I meant the whole time at the very end, when Sprout is changing my underwear.

 Dammit Daniel Tiger, life is so much about feeling two things at the same time.
-I can’t wait to hold this new baby; I can’t hold tightly enough to the small moments happening over these last few months when our family is comprised of three people and Avalon is still wearing clothes measured in months.
-I will love the hours I have to myself or with the squealing turnip I deliver while Avalon is at school.
+I can’t wait to hold this new baby; I can’t hold tightly enough to the small moments happening over these last few months when our family is comprised of three people and Sprout is still wearing clothes measured in months.
+I will love the hours I have to myself or with the squealing turnip I deliver while Sprout is at school.
 I will sickly miss her when I’m not scraping avocado out of the wicker chair after lunch twice a week.

 We are so full of feelings.
 We are soft hearts inside strong bodies.